-Source: The war on fossil fuels is causing chaos (yahoo.com)
+Why the war on fossil fuels is causing chaos

 Climate change is a real and urgent problem.
-More than a century of carbon emissions is warming the planet and causing floods, droughts, fires and other cataclysmic events that are killing people, threatening livelihoods and upending economies.
+More than a century of carbon emissions are warming the planet and causing floods, droughts, fires, and other cataclysmic events that are killing people, threatening livelihoods, and upending economies.

 But the war on fossil fuels that are the source of those carbon emissions is causing its own forms of chaos.

 Oil, natural gas, and other types of carbon-based fuel will be essential for decades, yet the pace of investment in future capacity is declining in the United States and other Western nations, and chronic shortages are becoming likely.
 There’s plenty of carbon in the ground, but energy firms no longer want to risk the long-term investments required to get it out.